-Repair of Government issued appliances may be requested by calling the work order desk DSN 587-1777 or CIV 09641-70-587-1777.
-The office is located on Katterbach Kaserne in bldg.
-5810, the hours of operation are Mon-Fri from 0730 to 1600 hrs, or Storck Barracks, DSN 467-4622, CIV 09841-83-4622, bldg.
+Repair or replacement of Government issued appliances may be requested by calling work order desk DSN 467-2125/2133 or civ 09802-83-2125.
+The office is located on Bismarck Kaserne in Bldg.
+5843D, the hours of operation are Mon-Fri from 0730 to 1600 hrs, or Storck Barracks, Bldg.
 6537.
-For emergency calls after duty hours dial DSN 467-2115, CIV 09802-83-2115.
+For emergency calls (Mon-Fri, 07:30 to 15:00) the contractor has to respond that same day if the contractor is notified prior to 14:00 hrs.
 Emergency calls are only accepted for inoperable refrigerators and freezers, i.e., frozen food is thawing and ranges where all four burners are in-operative.
 If one burner is working it is not an emergency even if the oven is not working.

-All other appliances microwaves, dishwashers, washers and dryers receive a response within 24 hours.
-The contractors for appliances will try to repair all appliances within 24 hours.
-They do not provide services on Saturdays, Sundays, German and US holidays.
+All other appliances microwaves, dishwashers, washers and dryers receive a response in 24 hours.
+The contractors for appliances do not provide services on Saturdays, Sundays or German holidays.
 Appliances scheduled for repair must be thoroughly cleaned by the resident, otherwise the contractor will not pick up or exchange the item.
-If the refrigerator breaks after normal duty hours, on the weekend or a holiday, call the emergency work order desk at DSN 467-2115 or 09802-83-2115.
+If the refrigerator breaks after normal duty hours, on the weekend or a German holiday, call the emergency work order desk at DSN 115 or 09802-83-115.
 The contract personnel will ask for all pertinent information pertaining to the appliance problem (i.e., name, address, telephone number, nature of the problem and other information).
 The emergency personnel (Fire Station) will arrange a time for the customer to go to Bldg.
 5809 on Katterbach Kaserne or Bldg.
-6505 on Storck Barracks to pick-up a small temporary refrigerator.
+6505 on Storck Barracks to pick-up the appliance.
 The resident will be required to sign a DA Form 3161 (Temporary Hand Receipt) when the emergency appliance is issued.
-Appliances available are: small refrigerator (6.5 cu ft), microwave.
+Appliances available are: small refrigerator (6.5 cu ft), small freezer (2.0 cu ft), and table top 2-burner range.